sjholton/Kulkarni-Group-Handbook/README.md

 # Group-Handbook

+#### Editors
 Feel free to add to the handbook or expand it by adding pages.
 Mostly focus on adding bullet points and short bits of text, we will make it more coherent over time.

 If you like, you can title a page with .md and use markdown formatting to make it look nice.

 Markdown Guide: https://www.markdownguide.org/basic-syntax

+#### Users
+Please let people know if there is an incorrect link or if this table of contents is outdated.
+Please note which sections are not helpful or confusing.

 # Table of Contents